-If the Null Data Peripheral Write Mode Select bit (NULLW) is set in the DMA Channel x Control register (DMAxCON), and the DMA channel is configured to read from the peripheral, then the DMA channel also executes a null (all zeros) write to the peripheral address in the same cycle as the peripheral data read.
-This write occurs across the peripheral bus concurrently with the (data) write to the DPSRAM/RAM.
-Figure 22-21 illustrates this mode.
+If the Null Data Peripheral Write Mode Select bit (NULLW) is set in the DMA Channel x Control (DMAxCON) register, and the DMA channel is configured to read from the peripheral, then the DMA channel also executes a null (all zeros) write to the peripheral address in the same cycle as the peripheral data read.
+This write occurs across the peripheral bus concurrently with the (data) write to the DPSRAM (across the DPSRAM bus).
+Figure 22-20 illustrates this mode.

 During normal operation in this mode, the Null Data Write can only occur in response to a peripheral DMA request (i.e., after data has been received and is available for transfer).
-An initial CPU write to the peripheral is required to start reception of the first word, after which DMA takes care of all subsequent peripheral (null) data writes.
-That is, the CPU null write starts the SPI (master) sending/receiving data, which in turn eventually generates a DMA request to move the newly received data.
+An initial CPU write to the peripheral is required to start reception of the first word, after which the DMA takes care of all subsequent peripheral (null) data writes.
+That is, the CPU null write starts the SPI (master) sending/receiving data which in turn eventually generates a DMA request to move the newly received data.

 Alternatively, a forced DMA transfer could be used to 'kick start' the process.
-However, this will also include a redundant peripheral read (data not valid) and an associated memory pointer adjustment, which must be taken into account.
+However, this will also include a redundant peripheral read (data not valid) and an associated DPSRAM pointer adjustment, which must be taken into account.